Gregory Blvd Church of Christ

 Sheena Carolyn G Carroll B Dora B Kristopher B

-Jerry & Jean N Juna & Walt R John R Linda M & Family Daniel
+Jerry & Jean N Juna R John R Michael S Daniel

 John M McKenzie L Dakota Jackie D Kari Ann